sjml/drax/src/assets/pages/about.md

 ## Work in Progress
 Drax is still [being developed](https://github.com/sjml/drax).
-(Or maybe not; it could have died off by the time you read this.
-Check the deployment date at the bottom of this page.)
+Or maybe not; it could have died off by the time you read this.
+Check the deployment date at the bottom of this page.
 The point is, there are features incoming.

 Things to expect:
 * Overall UI polish.
+    * Including a logo that's not as weird.
+Hopefully.
+Maybe.
 * Better error handling.
     * At the moment, if something goes wrong (you lose internet connection, the repository no longer exists, etc.), things just silently fail.
 This will be more graceful.
 * Image uploading.